achmelev/lilac/trunk/docs/reference/markdowns/main.markdown

 An annotation target statement denotes the kind of target on which a [type annotation](https://docs.oracle.com/javase/specs/jls/se8/html/jls-9.html#jls-9.7.4) appears.
 The various kinds of target correspond to the type contexts of the Java programming language where types are used in declarations and expressions.
-Dependent on the actual target the statement can have many different syntaxtic forms, which be listed below.
+Dependent on the actual target the statement can have many different syntaxtic forms, which wiil be listed below.

 #####Return target